maetl/rung/README.md

 # Rung

-A randomness toolkit for browser-based game development, simulation and generative methods.
+A randomness toolkit for browser-based game development, simulations and generative methods.

 ## Status